yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Building Combinational Circuits with Shimmers.md

 Shimmers will synthesize this function into a combinational circuit just fine.
 Since there are 8 elements, and each pass restores at least 1 element, 7 passes can fully sort the array.
-Thus, the `while` loop is going to be unrolled by 7 times.
+Thus, the `while` loop is going to be unrolled 7 times.

 > Note:
 Avoid putting complex conditions in `while` loops, as they take significant time to prove.